 The Citavi project is saved in a Microsoft SQL database.

-▪For per-seat licenses Citavi for DBServer saves license information on the user's computer for 30 days.
-Users can then work on local projects with more than 100 references even if they don't have a connection to the company's SQL Server.
+- For per-seat licenses Citavi for DBServer saves license information on the user's computer for 365 days.
+Users can then work on local projects even if they don't have a connection to the company's SQL Server.
 To ensure that the user is within the expiration date of the temporarily saved license, Citavi pulls the date from our server with a WebAPI query.

 Citavi communicated with the WebApi continuously.

-▪Each Citavi installation sends an encrypted message (= token) to the Cloud project.
-The token ensures that the correct person can open teh correct project with the correct role.
+- Each Citavi installation sends an encrypted message (= token) to the Cloud project.
+The token ensures that the correct person can open the correct project with the correct role.

-•The first time a Cloud project is opend, Citavi downloads the complete project information from our servers and saves it on the user's computer as a cache file.
-Each time the project is opend after that the differing information between the cache and the Cloud project will be downloaded.
+- The first time a Cloud project is opened, Citavi downloads the complete project information from our servers and saves it on the user's computer as a cache file.
+Each time the project is opened after that the differing information between the cache and the Cloud project will be downloaded.
 (The cache file is deleted when the user logs out of Citavi Account.)